digitalwithyou/craft-facebook-conversion/docs/documentation/README.md

 ![Screenshot](../assets/facebook-events-manager-access-token.jpg)

-When sending server events to Facebook they won't show in real-time, which doesn't help validating and debugging the integration.
-Luckely there is a way to debug more easily, when adding a **Test Event Code** the events will load in real-time in the Test Events tab.
+When sending server events to Facebook they won't show in real-time, which doesn't help to validate and debug the integration.
+Luckily there is a way to debug more easily, when adding a **Test Event Code** the events will load in real-time in the Test Events tab.

 ::: warning
 Only fill in the Test Event Code when you're validating or debugging the integration.